Meet The Team - Rachel, Manager & Head Valuer

 Valuing jewellery can sometimes be a lengthy process depending on the piece, every piece has to be viewed and examined individually.
-I start by assessing each piece to identify the stones and cuts, looking at the individual characteristics it possesses, noting down every intricacy about the item from the metal, Diamond clarity and colour, estimated circa, and what would be needed to re-create or replace each piece.
+I start by assessing each piece to identify the stones and cuts, looking at the individual characteristics it possesses, noting down every intricacy about the item from the metal, Diamond or gemstone clarity and colour, estimated circa, and what would be needed to re-create or replace each piece.
 We use many sources to determine its value and take into account unique designs, brands, age and any illustrious history that can be attached to an item of jewellery.

 Do you have a favourite piece you’ve valued?